cs4110/2021fa-web/src/syllabus.md

 # TL;DR

 - All course communication will happen on [Ed][].
-  - Create an account with your <code>netid&commat;cornell.edu</code> email address.
+  - Log in with your <code>netid&commat;cornell.edu</code> email address.
 You should already have access.
-  - You're responsible for knowing everything that we post as notes there.
+  - You're responsible for knowing everything that we post as announcements there.
 Ignore announcements at your own risk.
 - Homework and grading happens on [Gradescope][].
   - Submit your homework anonymously (don't put your name or NetID in the PDF).
 - There will be 9 one-week homework assignments.